kantale/BME_17/README.md

 * Attachments with .py files.
 Again on the top of each solution there should be a comment as described before.
 * Attachments with .ipynb files.
 Do not forget to add the python comment with the number of the exercise as described before.
 This comment should be in the same cell with the one containing your solution.

+**All submission will be regorously checked for identical content with special (and [very sophisticated](https://theory.stanford.edu/~aiken/moss/)) software.
+All incidents will be reported and an overall zero grade for the complete course will be given**.
+Although copying is not allowed, you are allowed to google for solution and even copy-paste solution from the Internet.
+If you do that you will have to include the link to the solution.